 They should be able to hold their own in the world of work, sustain relationships with others and, in time, pass on stable values to their own families.

 Girls in the Removes (Year 9) live in a large high-ceilinged dormitory, before moving on to shared bedrooms and eventually bedsits.

 There are two large Common Rooms, as well as a computer room.
 Fast broadband WiFi is available throughout the House.

 Clare is supported in her work by an experienced team of Tutors at Allenby, in addition to a House Matron who helps with the day-to-day domestic management of the House.
-The House also has its own representative from the Haileybury Parents' Association.
-To find out more about the team of Tutors at Allenby, life in House, and about the House HPA representative, please click on the links below:
+The House also has its own representative from the Haileybury Parents' Association (HPA).
+To find out more about the team of Tutors at Allenby, life in House, and the HPA representative, please click on the links below:

 @AllenbyHouseUK 27 Mar

 Delighted that our senior girls won house netball!!!